fpgaprince/rtd/docs/source/fundamentals.rst

 Each place is a power of 10.

 There are 3 other systems we use, binary, hexadecimal and otcal.
-Although I have not really ever used octal, but have seen it.. the other two are heavily used.
+Although I have not really ever used octal, but have seen it.. the other two are heavily and extensively used.

+    A little more depth is provided.